cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controllers-xbox-motion.md

 ## Instructions

 Motion controls are not available for Xbox controllers.
 Follow the below instructions on how to set up an Xbox controller as a normal controller.
+View the `Others` category for motion options while using an Xbox controller.
 {: .notice--danger}

 1. Connect your Xbox controller to Windows